Abbreviated Financial Statements

 Property and equipment, net

-For the year ended December 31, 2017, the Company had no concentrations of revenue with any clients.
-For the year ended December 31, 2016, the Company had one customer that represented approximately 51% of revenue.
+For the nine months ended September 30, 2018 and 2017, the Company had no concentrations of revenue with any clients.

 Note 6Commitments and Contingencies

 At the time of the acquisition, the Company was not bound by any operating leases.

 The Company may be involved in legal actions and claims arising in the ordinary course of business, from time to time, none of which at the time are considered to be material to the Company’s business or financial condition.

 Note 7Subsequent Events